Keyboard shortcuts

 Sub-agent inheritance

 Child agents inherit the parent’s trust mode and sandbox via TrustMode::clamp() — a child can never run with less protection than its caller.
-If the parent runs in Safe mode, the child runs in Safe mode even if the agent JSON specifies "mode": "auto".
+If the parent runs in Safe mode, the child runs in Safe mode even if the agent JSON specifies "trust": "auto".

 Platform backends